-Both the Truth and Reconciliation Commission (2015) and the United Nations Declaration on the Rights of Indigenous People (adopted by Canada in May 2016) call for developers to obtain the free, prior, informed consent (FPIC) of the First Nations whose territory would be affected.
-These principles create an important new challenge and, even though Zibi was launched before these concepts were adopted, we support the principle.
-First Nations and Canadian governments and business are rushing to address this important principle for the first time, and there is not yet any consensus on how to make it real.
+Both the Truth and Reconciliation Commission (TRC, 2015) and the United Nations Declaration on the Rights of Indigenous People (UNDRIP, adopted by Canada in May 2016) call for developers to obtain the free, prior, informed consent (FPIC) of the First Nations whose territory would be impacted by a development project.
+These principles create an important new challenge and, even though Zibi was launched well before these concepts were adopted, we support the principle.
+First Nations and Canadian governments and business are rushing to address these important ideas for the first time, and there is not yet any consensus on how to make it real.

 We are told that the spirit of FPIC is one of collaborative consent (elaborated on by former Grand Chief Fontaine’s 2015 report to the Trudeau government).
 It requires developers and First Nations both to work reasonably and with an open mind toward mutual consent.
 It does not require that consent be given, of course, but it does implicitly require reasonable and fair-minded exploration of what is possible, by all parties.

 We have been working hard and sincerely to obtain the free, prior, and informed consent of the Algonquin Nation(s), and are currently in active discussions to further extensive collaborative agreements with a number of Algonquin First Nation communities.
 To date, we have signed Letters of Intent with the Algonquins of Pikwàkanagàn First Nation, the Algonquins of Ontario, Long Point First Nation, and Timiskaming First Nation, and are working on finalizing agreements with these communities.

 Zibi's efforts since 2013 are beginning to catalyze change.